AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 The final term of this equation was negated to indicate that, while $\Delta h$ increases in magnitude, the pressure in the reactor decreases.

-Pressure difference due to head loss must also be taken into account, since it contributes to the pressure difference between the vent and the reactor.
+Pressure difference due to head loss must also be taken into account since it contributes to the pressure difference between the vent and the reactor.

 $$\Delta P = \rho g h_f$$

 Similarly to [Equation 3](#Equation-3), the difference in pressure can be expanded to $P_r - P_{atm}$.